Message from Diane E. Meier

 Dear Colleagues and Partners,

 The Center to Advance Palliative Care is a national organization with a simple vision − to improve access to high quality palliative care for all seriously ill persons and their families.
-We carry out this vision in three ways: 1) by helping the public understand and demand palliative care when they are diagnosed with a serious illness; 2) by improving the knowledge and skills of all clinicians who serve seriously ill patients and their families; and 3) by driving health organization capacity to reliably deliver high quality palliative care to patients and families in need.
+We carry out this vision in three ways: 1) by improving the knowledge and skills of all clinicians who serve seriously ill patients and their families; 2) by driving health organization capacity to reliably deliver high quality palliative care to patients and families in need; and 3) by helping the public understand palliative care when they are diagnosed with a serious illness.

 We do this not only by providing training, tools and technical assistance, but just as importantly by serving as a convening, organizing and dissemination force for the field’s leaders, innovators and partners.
 In this way we foster connection and cross-fertilization.